Aeroluna/LunaCoopMod/README.md

 Implemented by [Maguro](https://www.maguro.one/2019/06/uiux-tweaks.html), this feature has been slightly improved to not show the ability if you have no Heroic units loaded.

+- Fixed Protoss warp-in animations.

+For some reason, warp in animations had a fixed duration of 16 seconds, so it was broken for any unit that didn't take 16 seconds to warp in.

 ## Raynor

 - Added Medivacs.